Table of Contents Show

 4. Who’s Likely to Become the Prey of Ticks?

-You are already using repellent for ticks, yet you need to double sure for your safety.
+You are already using repellent for ticks, yet you need to double-check for your safety.
 Let’s assume that ticks are present around your area.
-So you need to check for ticks on yourself; perhaps you visit a park with your dog or enjoy a picnic with your loved ones outdoors.
+So you need to look for ticks on yourself; perhaps you visit a park with your dog or enjoy a picnic with your loved ones outdoors.

-Everyone knows now that ticks are not just annoying; they can also be dangerous.
-So, make sure how to check for ticks after every outing, even if it is only in your yard.
+Everyone knows now that ticks are not just annoying; they can also be dangerous, even if it is only in your yard.
 Follow the below-mentioned steps for tick checks.

 5.1.
 Perform A Simple Check